Sign in tofeather

 Ketamine is having a moment.
 The dependence side of it is not a myth.

 At Seven Arrows Recovery, ketamine use disorder is treated as the emerging, under-recognized condition it is.
-Our residential program in Arizona combines medical oversight, dissociation-aware trauma therapy, and nervous-system work for a drug whose recreational and prescribed uses are blurring faster than most clinical systems can keep up with.
+Our ketamine rehab in Arizona combines medical oversight, dissociation-aware trauma therapy, and nervous-system work for a drug whose recreational and prescribed uses are blurring faster than most clinical systems can keep up with.

 Ketamine is an NMDA receptor antagonist, which produces both the rapid antidepressant effect researchers are excited about and the dissociative experience users are drawn to.
 Low, supervised doses can be therapeutic.
 Chronic recreational use is an entirely different story.